jakubDoka/Catalyst/README.md

 ## Contribution

 Is not recommended, code is not documented and changes quickly.
 I want to improve this as state of project stabilizes.
-On the other hand open critics on my code is welcomed and can be performed trough issues.
+On the other hand open critics on my code are welcomed and can be performed trough issues.

 ### How to run Tests